 History buffs in particular will take interest in Summit Avenue.
 Historic mansions line the street that has been declared the country’s best–preserved road from the Victorian era.
 Some of the mansions on Summit Avenue date back to before the Civil War and are national historic landmarks, such as the James J. Hill House, F. Scott Fitzgerald House and the Frank B. Kellogg House.

 Suggestions: You can sign up for a walking tour or simply take a stroll through the neighborhood on your own.
-Summit Avenue is also home to the Cathedral of St. Paul, where you can overlook the capitol’s downtown.
-If you are in the mood to grab a coffee, Nina’s Coffee Café is known to be a gem of St. Paul and is located nearby right off Selby Avenue.
+Summit Avenue is also home to the Cathedral of Saint Paul, where you can overlook the capitol’s downtown.
+If you are in the mood to grab a coffee, Nina’s Coffee Café is known to be a gem of Saint Paul and is located nearby right off Selby Avenue.

 FYI: All areas of this road are handicap accessible; however, some streets are cobblestone and have stone curbs, which can be difficult for some.

 Grand Rounds National Scenic Byway

 Location: All around Minneapolis